kubernetes-retired/multi-tenancy/benchmarks/e2e/tests/block_ns_quotas/README.md

 **Description:**

-Users should not be able to modify the Resource Quotas defined in their Namespaces
+Tenants should not be able to modify the resource quotas defined in their namespaces

 **Rationale:**

 Resource Quotas must be configured to guarantee isolation between tenants.
-Furthermore, it should be impossible for a tenant administrator to modify an existing Resource Quota.
+Furthermore, it should not be impossible for a tenant administrator to modify an existing resource quota as they may over-allocate resources and impact other tenants.

 **Audit:**